Connect with others who understand.

 Written by Emily Wagner, M.S.

-The U.S. Food and Drug Administration (FDA) has approved a number of drugs and treatment options for advanced NSCLC, including surgery, chemotherapy, radiation, targeted therapies, and immunotherapy.
-Your oncologist will discuss with you which options are best.
+If you’ve been diagnosed with advanced non-small cell lung cancer (NSCLC), there are several lung cancer treatment options available for you.
+In recent years, the U.S. Food and Drug Administration (FDA) has approved several new treatments for advanced NSCLC.
+Some of these include surgery, chemotherapy, radiation, targeted therapy, and immunotherapy.
+Your oncologist (doctor specializing in treating cancer) will discuss with you which options are best.

-Non-small cell lung cancer is one of the most commonly diagnosed cancers in the United States.
-NSCLC is difficult to catch early because there are little to no symptoms in early stages.
-As a result, most cases are not caught until they have reached advanced stages — stage 3 or stage 4 — when cancer has spread beyond the location of the original tumor.
+Lung cancer is the second most common cancer in the United States and leading cause of cancer-related deaths across all sexes.
+Non-small cell lung cancer is the most common type of lung cancer, accounting for about 80 percent to 85 percent of all cases.
+NSCLC is difficult to catch early because there are little to no symptoms in the early stages.
+As a result, most cases aren’t caught until they have reached advanced stages — stage 3 or stage 4.
+In these stages, the cancer has spread beyond the location of the original tumor.
+(Cancer stages are commonly rendered using Roman numerals, e.g., “stage III” instead of “stage 3.”)

-Treatment options for advanced NSCLC depend on many factors, including staging, the size of the original tumor, where it is located, and where cancer has spread.
-Doctors also take into account your overall health and how well you have been tolerating treatment when deciding which treatment to recommend.
+Treatment options depend on factors including staging, the size of the original tumor, where it is located, and where cancer has spread, as well as your overall health.

 Some examples of chemotherapy treatments used for NSCLC include: